PsychedelicShayna/krypton/README.md

 - You're more comfortable with a command line, or find it more efficient than a GUI.
 - You have Python experience, and want a password manager that can be easily tweaked or extended.

+## Basic Operations (demo)
+Here are some examples on how you would do some basic common operations in Krypton.
+A more [comprehensive command reference](#Krypton-Command-Reference) can be found further down.

 ## Krypton Command Line Arguments
 This is the command line argument reference for Krypton, automatically generated via argparse.
 Comand line arguments are not used to directly interact with Krypton; scroll down for the command reference.